Man Up | Ep. 194 • June 9, 2017

 Here’s one particular type of matching that’s very common among pick-up artists, and you’ll notice this if you do any research on pick-up artists, you can take as case study number one: Neil Strauss’ book The Game.
 They’re fucked up in there.

 And you can look through his interviews to see how he explains it away, but even pick-up artists now who are teaching relationships are seeing it through a narcissistic lens.
-Either they are so deep in their compensatory narcissism that they don’t realize it, or either they’re so deep in their compensatory narcissism or they were narcissists to begin with by they just don’t have good skills, it’s dangerous either way.
+Either they are so deep in their compensatory narcissism that they don’t realize it, or either they’re so deep in their compensatory narcissism or they were narcissists to begin with but they just don’t have good skills, it’s dangerous either way.

 Now, pay attention to this.
 So, what’s happening here is he says – so she initiated with him, cheated on his best friend.
 He fucked over his best friend, his ‘best friend’.
 Maybe it’s not his best friend, maybe it’s one of his good friends, but whatever, you fucked over one of his friends.